puppetlabs/puppet-docs/source/guides/style_guide.markdown

 ### Defaults for Case Statements and Selectors

 Case statements should have default cases.

-Hence both of these are valid.
-In addition, the default case should fail the catalog compilation when the resulting behavior cannot be predicted on the majority of platforms the module will be used on.
+Additionally, the default case should fail the catalog compilation when the resulting behavior cannot be predicted on the majority of platforms the module will be used on.
+If you want the default case to be "do nothing," include it as an explicit `default: {}` for clarity's sake.

-For selectors, the omission of a default selection should only be used if catalog compilation failure is explicitly desired in this case.
+For selectors, default selections should only be omitted if you explicitly want catalog compilation to fail when no value matches.

 The following example follows the recommended style: